 Husbands might find themselves at the receiving end of the blame if a relationship isn’t working.
 This is why it’s going to be hard for husbands to deal with a legal separation.
 Husbands in heterosexual relationships might also fear that most things that need settling can end up favoring their partners.
 These are just some things to consider before making your separation legal.

 The good thing is you can hire divorce attorneys who specialize in men’s rights in a marriage.
 These experts can help you explore your options as a husband in a failing marriage.
-You might want to work with them to assure yourself fair treatment on things involving a legal separation.
+You might want to work with them to assure yourself of fair treatment on things involving a legal separation.
 Work with experts that specialize in your situation so you can make sure that everything stays in your favor.

 This part is one of the hardest to deal with.
-Most of the time, the justice system regard mothers as the more appropriate guardians for children.
+Most of the time, the justice system regards mothers as the more appropriate guardians for children.
 Husbands contesting their rights for child custody isn’t new.
 But cultural impacts have tarnished this custom.
 That’s why some people still find it a little unconventional.
 However, this prejudice should not stop you from exercising your right.

 If you know that you are more capable of taking care of your kids, you need to insist on that right.
 Legally obtaining your children’s custody can be challenging, especially for husbands.
 This is why you have to gather proof to show your capability of taking care of your children.
 Be sincere with your intentions and make sure that you can take a solo-parent role after the ordeal.